PUBLIC WARNING

 Tunisia

-Historical Figures and Resistance Money
+Historical Figures

 The following is a list of criminals, some with HUGE rapsheets, that likely would have used bitcoin to avoid the financial system of their day.